Richard Cattell (rugby union)

 Richard Cattell (1871–1948) was a rugby union international who represented England from 1895 to 1900, and also captained his country.
 He was also a priest in the Church of England.

 Early life

 Richard Cattell was born on 23 March 1871 in Erdington.
 He was educated at Trinity College, Stratford-upon-Avon and Exeter College, Oxford.
 He was a rugby blue in 1893.

 Rugby union career

+In his last year of Trinity College, Cattell was captain of the College team.